mattcarlotta/react-smde/README.md

 ```
 top
-topLeft
-topRight
 bottom
-bottomLeft
-bottomRight
 left
-leftTop
-leftBottom
 right
-rightTop
-rightBottom
 ```

-Please note that there must be sufficient space for the tooltip to occupy the specified area; otherwise, the tooltip will default to the next closest available space.
+Please note that there must be sufficient surrounding window space for the tooltip to occupy the specified placement area; otherwise, the tooltip location may be incorrectly calculated and cause an undesirable UX.

 ## Builds